 RelayRides intended to innovate the car rental industry with a peer-to-peer carsharing concept inspired by online marketplaces like Airbnb.
 From 2010 to 2014, the company launched their service nationwide and received over $50 million in funding.
 During this time, the original model of short-term, hourly rentals discontinued in favor of longer duration rentals of 1 day or more due to growth potential.
 Ultimately, RelayRides found that the average rental period for their service was for more than 5 days.

 There are more than 200,000 hospital visits a year related to food allergies or food sensitivity.
 6SensorLabs launched to change that, by offering an affordable way to test food for allergens and educate others about unexpected allergens in restaurant menus.
-After receiving $4 million in seed funding, the company launched their first product in 2015, a handheld app-connected device designed to detect gluten levels in your food titled Nima.
+After receiving $4 million in seed funding, the company launched its first product in 2015, a handheld app-connected device designed to detect gluten levels in your food titled Nima.
 The product, which is still available for preorder, was such a success that the company recently earned an additional round of $9.2 million in funding before shipping any devices.

 When ZenPayroll was part of Y Combinator’s Winter 2012 batch, the intention of the company was to improve the payroll experience for both small businesses and employees.
 Over the next 3 years, ZenPayroll earned over $25 million in funding and launched their payroll management system in all 50 states.
 In 2015, after being valued at over $560 million, ZenPayroll added health benefits and workers’ compensation to their product offering.